-It’s almost thanksgiving! (as in it’s tomorrow) At least it my part of the world.
+It’s almost thanksgiving!
+(As in it’s tomorrow.).
+At least it is in my part of the world.

-In honor of this holiday of pies, turkeys, and thankfulness and American history – I guess I decided to write a post about thankfulness because why not (basically this way I didn’t have to think up anything clever for a blog post.)
+In honor of this holiday of pies, turkeys, thankfulness, and American history, I decided to write a post about thankfulness because why not.
+(Basically this way I didn’t have to think up anything clever for a blog post.)

-While some monsters *writers* think it’s great to write in coffee shops and other noisy and crowded public places, I like to work in solitude.
-I like being alone (which is a weird thing to say.
-Please don’t confuse it with that I don’t like people) and writing gives me that opportunity.
+While some monsters (writers) think it’s great to write in coffee shops and other noisy and crowded public places, I like to work in solitude.
+I like being alone (which is a weird thing to say, so don’t confuse it with that I don’t like people), and writing gives me that opportunity.

-It’s basically I spend my time in a very elaborate and complicated make believe, but like…sitting down.
-So that makes it less exhausting.
+Writing is basically spending my time in a very elaborate and complicated make believe game, but like…sitting down, and that makes it less exhausting.

 It’s like I never stop having adventures.

 And I don’t even have to leave the house.
 A true Hobbit dream.
-I can go on all the nastiest, heartbreaking, exciting adventures and come back home in time for dinner.
+I can go on all the nastiest, most heartbreaking, ,most exciting adventures, and come back home in time for dinner.

 It’s an excuse for ANYTHING.

 Reading about the mafia?
 I’m a writer.
-Locked in your room all day?
+Locked in my room all day?
 I’m a writer.
 Have too many books?
 I’m a writer.
 Dropped into a war zone?
 I’m a writer.

-So.
-Go enjoy some stuffing, some turkey, mashed potatoes, all the pies and start planning your black Friday shopping and grab all your survival gear so you won’t be run over in Walmart.
+So, go enjoy some stuffing, some turkey, some mashed potatoes, all the pies, and start planning your black Friday shopping and grab all your survival gear so you won’t get run over in Walmart.